third774/tiddlyflare/README.md

 - Each tenant ID should be considered like an account/organization.
 - Each tenant can have multiple API keys (but the tenant ID portion should be the same across them to be considered as the same tenant).
 - Each tenant can have unlimited number of custom domains using the same deployment (Cloudflare limits apply, not application logic limits).
-- There is one database (SQLite in Durable Objects (DO)) per tenant for coordinating the creation/deletion of redirection rules.
-However, the actual URL visits are NOT bottlenecked by the single DO for the tenant.
-Each redirection rule lives in its own Durable Object and URL visits go straight to that DO from the edge workers.
+- There is one database (SQLite in Durable Objects (DO)) per tenant for coordinating the creation/deletion of wikis.
+However, each wiki is NOT bottlenecked by the single DO for the tenant.
+Each wiki lives in its own Durable Object and request to that wiki go straight to that DO from the edge workers.

 ## Custom domains